fables-tales/rubyfmt/README.md

 Build it:
 1. Make sure you've got cargo installed
 2. Run `make all`
-3. Copy target/release/rubyfmt-main to somewhere on your path
+3. Copy target/release/rubyfmt-main to somewhere on your path as `rubyfmt`

 Rubyfmt supports the following CLI invocations: